 The Drug Treatment Court Program is designed for nonviolent federal defendants with a history of drug or alcohol addiction.
 Participants may enter the Drug Treatment Court Program as either pretrial or post-conviction defendants.
-Pretrial defendants may be admitted to the program after execution of a Pretrial Diversion Agreement with the United States.
+Pretrial defendants may be admitted to the program after execution of a Pretrial Diversion or Plea Agreement with the United States.

 Post-conviction defendants may be admitted to the program after they have been charged with a violation of their supervised release but before they have been sentenced on that violation.
-Criminal defendants with a history of violent crime, sex offenses, or severe mental health conditions are not eligible for the Drug Treatment Court Program.
-Criminal defendants currently charged with a federal crime involving death or bodily injury to another person also are ineligible.
+Criminal defendants with a history of violent crime, sex offenses, or severe mental health conditions within the preceding ten years are not eligible for the Drug Treatment Court Program.
 A participant must not pose a danger to the community and must exhibit a willingness to participate in treatment and to comply with the stringent conditions of the program.
 Juvenile defendants are not eligible for the Drug Treatment Court Program.

-&lt;sup>1E.g., the presence of prior convictions for a "crime of violence," as defined in U.S. Sentencing Guideline § 4B1.2(a), within the preceding ten years.
+1E.g., the presence of prior convictions for a "crime of violence," as defined in U.S. Sentencing Guideline § 4B1.2(a).